awsdocs/amazon-chime-user-guide/doc_source/chat-features.md

 Supports rich text formatting, such as bold font, lists, or heading levels\.
 To compose a rich text message, type `/md` in front of your message, and compose your message using [markdown syntax](http://commonmark.org/help) before pressing **Enter** to send\.
 To send blocks of code, type `/code` in front of your code block before pressing **Enter** to send\.

 **Emoji and \.gif support**
 To insert an emoji, choose **Pick an emoji** next to the chat input field\.
-Upload saved \.gif files into the chat input field to play it inline, or use markdown to display \.gif files from the web\.
+Choose **Attach a file** to upload a saved \.gif file into the chat input field and play it inline, or use markdown to display \.gif files from the web\.

 **Drag and drop files**
 Drag and drop files into the chat pane, or copy and paste images directly from your clipboard\.